You can now create a Facebook Promoted Post of posts that are more than three days old.

 - Go to your Facebook Ads Manager

-- Find your active or expired Promoted Post campaign and click on it
+- Find your active or expired Promoted Post The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and click on it

 - Change the expiration date in the Duration